nainarazz/nainacodes.com-old/content/posts/test-driven-development-with-react-testing-library/test-driven-development-with-react-testing-library.md

 ![invalid json response error](invalid-json-response-error-more.png)

 When we are rendering our `<App />` component in our test, we are making an asynchronous call with fetch API.
-However, before the response is received, the test finish running and the test environment is torn down.
+However, before the response is received, the test finished running and the test environment is torn down.
 The fetch call is unable to finish properly, and we so we get an error.

 So how do we solve this problem?
 Welcome to mocking.

 ### Mocking fetch API calls

 Mocking is creating a fake implementation of a function, method, or module.
 Mocking is important because we need fast tests.
 Making an API call will slow down our tests.
 Another reason is that calling APIs in a test can give inconsistent results.
-Sometimes it could fails because of network or server issues which we have no control.
+Sometimes it could fail because of network or server issues which we have no control.

 To mock the fetch API, we are going to use [jest-fetch-mock](https://www.npmjs.com/package/jest-fetch-mock).
 First, let us install the library.